CompCogNeuro/sims/ch6/attn/README.md

 Now let's explore the effects of the parameters in the on the network's performance, which helps to illuminate how the network captures normal performance in this task.
 First, let's try reducing `SpatToObj` from 2 to 1.5, then 1, which reduces the influence of the two spatial pathway layers on the corresponding object pathway layers.

-* Do a few `Test All` runs with `SpatToObj` set to 1.5, then reduce to 1.
-The parameter changes take effect when you hit the `Test All` button so no need to hit `Init` (which resets the plot, if you want).
+* Do a few `Test Run` runs with `SpatToObj` set to 1.5, then reduce to 1.
+The parameter changes take effect when you hit the `Test Run` button so no need to hit `Init` (which resets the plot, if you want).

 You should find that there is less of an effect for both the valid and invalid conditions.
 This is just what one would expect -- because there is less of a spatial attention effect on the object system, the invalid cue does not slow it down as much, and similarly it has less effect for the valid case.

-* Set `SpatToObj` back to 2, and reduce the influence from the V1 layer to the spatial representations by reducing the value of `V1ToSpat1` from 0.6 to 0.55, then to 0.5, doing a several `Test All` runs for each and noting the cycle averages.
+* Set `SpatToObj` back to 2, and reduce the influence from the V1 layer to the spatial representations by reducing the value of `V1ToSpat1` from 0.6 to 0.55, then to 0.5, doing a several `Test Run` runs for each and noting the cycle averages.

 Here the most interesting effect is in the invalid trials, where the network takes an increasing number of cycles as `V1ToSpat1` values drop, ultimately not being able to settle on the right answer with in the 220 max cycle limit.
 As V1 has less effect on the spatial pathway, it becomes more and more difficult for input in a novel location (e.g., the target presented on the opposite side of the cue) to overcome the residual spatial activation in the cued location.
 This shows that the spatial pathway needs to have a balance between sensitivity to bottom-up inputs and ability to retain a focus of spatial attention over time.
 This network allows this balance to be set separately from that of the influence of the spatial pathway on the object pathway (controlled by the `SpatToObj` parameter), which is not the case with the [Cohen, et al. (1994)](#references) model.